Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Motivation of Long-range Meta-path Search

+The second observation is reasonable because heterogeneous information is not consistently beneficial for various tasks compared to homogeneous information.
+It is supported by the fact that various recent HGNNs~\cite{DBLP:conf/kdd/DingYZZ21,li2022differentiable,yang2022simple} have removed some edge types to exclude corresponding heterogeneous information during pre-processing based on substantial domain expertise or empirical observations.
+This observation explains why most HGNNs use a maximum hop of $2$, \ie, it is hard to exclude negative information under larger maximum hops.
+Additionally, because SeHGNN employs an attention mechanism, the performance degradation indicates the attention mechanism has limitations in dealing with noise.

-Motivated by the above findings, we can employ a part of effective meta-paths instead of the full meta-path set without sacrificing the model performance when the maximum hop is large.
-Although the number of target-node-related meta-paths grows exponentially with the value of maximum hop, the proportion of effective meta-paths is small.
-So we can avoid computation on numerous useless or redundant meta-paths.
+Although long-range meta-paths outperform short meta-paths~\cite{yang2022simple}, they need a large maximum hop, resulting in exponentially increasing meta-paths.
+Motivated by the above two observations, unlike existing methods~\cite{MEGNN,li2021graphmse,yang2022simple,yun2019graph}, we can employ effective meta-paths instead of the full meta-path set without sacrificing performance.
+Although the number of meta-paths grows exponentially with the maximum hop, the proportion of effective meta-paths is small, which is similar to the $80/20$ rule of Pareto principle~\cite{sanders1987pareto,erridge2006pareto}.
+To keep efficiency while trading off the performance, we choose a fixed number of meta-paths (like $30$) over all datasets.
+Therefore, the exponential meta-paths can be reduced to a constant.
+Now the key point is how to find effective meta-paths.